Romani People in the Americas

 The FXB Center for Health and Human Rights at Harvard University (FXB Center) has developed a robust research program on Romani history and contemporary social and political issues.
 Most of its work to date, however, has centered on Roma in Europe.
 While this emphasis reflects the global distribution of the Romani population and the preponderance of Romani related political activity, it highlights a lacuna in the worldwide reach of Romani studies.
 Romani people live all over the world, including in the Americas, the Middle East, Asia, and Africa.

 The FXB Center launched a program focused on Romani people in the Americas the first element of which was a substantial conference in early April 2019.
 The second element of the program was a research project documenting the circumstances of Romani people in the United States, a project that come to an end in 2020.
-Two other elements of this program are being explored, one to examine the situation of Romani people in Brazil and the other, to undertake a similar venture in Canada.
-Canada has not been a site of systematic research on this global minority population:
+Following that, FXB undertook a similar venture in Canada as Canada has not been a site of systematic research on this global minority population.
+The remaining element of this program is being explored and aims to examine the situation of Romani people in Brazil.

 The FXB Center, in partnership with the Canadian Romani Alliance, launched a qualitative study involving middle-class and working-class Romani and non-Romani people in the Greater Toronto-Hamilton Area, a region known as the area with the largest and most diverse Romani population in Canada.
-This study will attempt to explore the realities and the struggles of Canadian Romani people who experience stigma and every day discrimination, the types of stigma and discriminatory incidents they face, and the downstream consequences of stigma.
+This study attempted to explore the realities and the struggles of Canadian Romani people who experience stigma and everyday discrimination, the types of stigma and discriminatory incidents they face, and the downstream consequences of stigma.

 Study Aims